mitjafelicijan/cord.h/README.md

     cord_trim(&str);
     cord_ireplace_char(&str, 'O', '-');
     cord_free_string(&str);

+    // And so on...
 }
 ```

-Because of the use of `realloc`, you must create new string with `malloc` or use the function that comes with the library called `cordc_new_string`.
+Because of the use of `realloc`, you must create a new string with `malloc` or use the function that comes with the library called `cordc_new_string`.
+Other than that, the string behaves like a normal C string.
+So all the function that come with `string.h` can be used with it.

 ## Current Features